Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Experiments

+\parhead{Performance on ground-truth graphs.} \Cref{fig:knowngraph-relaxed-accuracy} shows the results for the ground-truth (unperturbed) graphs, where we see that \gls{VGCN} can provide state-of-the-art performance, indicating that it can find better configurations even for those graphs that are believed to be most beneficial for the semi-supervised node classification task.

-\Cref{fig:posterior-knn} (right) shows a histogram of these limit probabilities on a typical run of our model in the no-graph case for the \citeseer dataset, when using a smoothing factor $\smoothfactorone = 0.5$, which was a typical selection of our algorithm after cross-validation.
-Recall that, in the no-graph case, our prior is built using a \gls{KNNG} graph and smoothed out accordingly and that the posterior was initialized to the prior.
-As the majority of the links are close to zero, \cref{fig:posterior-knn} only shows those probabilities that changed significantly with respect to the prior (defined as their absolute difference being greater than $0.02$).
-Hence, we see that in effect our algorithm manages to both decrease and increase these initial probabilities significantly, providing evidence that it has the capacity to turn links on/off in the original graph.
-More precisely, the number of links with a significant change in their probabilities of being turned on was $3,046$.
-We believe this is indeed a significant amount, considering that the \acrlong{KNNG} had around $33,000$ links and that the `true' \citeseer graph has around $4,600$ edges.
+\parhead{Limit posterior probabilities.} Here we analyze what our model has learned and how different the resulting posterior is with respect to the prior and its initialization during optimization.
+Interpreting Concrete distributions can be cumbersome so instead we use their zero-temperature property as presented in \cite{maddison2016concrete}.
+More specifically, in the zero-temperature limit, one can obtain the corresponding Bernoulli parameters of their discrete counterpart using $ p(\text{lim}_{\tau \rightarrow 0} A_{ij} = 1) = {\lambda_{ij}}/{( \lambda_{ij} + 1)} $.
+We refer to these probabilities as the \emph{limit posterior probabilities}. \Cref{fig:qualitative-analysis} (left) shows a histogram of these limit probabilities on a typical run of our model in the no-graph case for the \citeseer dataset.
+As the majority of the links are close to zero, \cref{fig:qualitative-analysis} (left) only shows those probabilities that changed significantly with respect to the prior (defined as their absolute difference being greater than $0.02$).
+Hence, we see that in effect our algorithm manages to both decrease and increase these initial probabilities, providing evidence that it has the capacity to turn links on/off in the original graph.
+More precisely, the number of links with a significant change in their probabilities of being turned on was 3046.
+We believe this is indeed a significant amount, considering that the \acrlong{KNNG} had around 33,000 links and that the `true' \citeseer graph has around 4600 edges.